cloudfoundry/stratos/tools/stb/docs/architecture.md

                                             Stratos assets/branding/  ── boot ──► branded UI
 ```

-1. **Instrument** — Stratos templates carry `stb-snapshot-id` (a stable
+1. **Instrument** — at capture time, Stratos templates carried
-   dot-path identity, e.g. `auth.login.sign-in`) and the ARIA-mimicking
+   `stb-snapshot-id` (a stable dot-path identity, e.g. `auth.login.sign-in`)
-   `stba-role` / `stba-roledescription` / `stba-description` attributes
+   and the ARIA-mimicking `stba-role` / `stba-roledescription` /
-   (see *Source of truth and direction* above).
-These are plain static
+   `stba-description` attributes (see *Source of truth and direction* above).
-   attributes; they have no runtime effect in Stratos today.
+   The live templates have since been de-instrumented; the attributes survive
+   only inside the captured snapshots below.
 2. **Harvest / capture** — tooling reads the instrumented DOM into a
    **snapshot pack** under `public/snapshots/v1/<scene>/`.
-   `scripts/harvest-login.ts` extracts the ids/attributes and lint-checks them
+   `scripts/harvest-login.ts` extracts the ids/attributes;
-   against routing; `scripts/generate-model.ts` combines that harvest with the
+   `scripts/generate-model.ts` combines that harvest with the
    `values.json` sidecar to (re)build `branding-model.json`.
 3. **Load** — at startup the app loads the snapshot pack into signals (see
    *State* below).